Last Updated : February 14th 2021

 Section 3.
 Extra Ordinary General Body Meeting

-- B. Fifty members (50) or one third of the Active Members may request in writing to the Executive Committee to convene an extra ordinary General Body meeting, giving specific reasons for such a request.
-The Executive Committee shall call the extra ordinary General Body meeting with in fifteen days (15) of such a request.
+B. Fifty members (50) or one third of the Active Members, whichever is less may request in writing to the Executive Committee to convene an extra ordinary General Body meeting, giving specific reasons for such a request.
+The Executive Committee shall call the extra ordinary General Body meeting, within fifteen days (15) of such request.

 Section 4.
 Executive Committee Meeting

-- B. The Executive Committee shall meet at least ONCE EVERY TWO months.
-At least a seven days’ notice shall be given for such meetings.
+B. The Executive Committee shall meet at least ONCE EVERY TWO months.
+At least a three days’ notice shall be given for such meetings.

-- E. Special meetings of the Executive Committee may be called by the President or by two members of the Executive Committee.
-If the meeting is called by the Executive Committee members and not the President, permission to hold such meetings shall be obtained from the trustee Board.
+E. Special meetings of the Executive Committee may be called by the President or by two members of the Executive Committee.
+If the meeting is called by the Executive Committee members and not the President, permission to hold such meetings shall be obtained from the Board of Trustees.
 Notice of a special meeting should state the purpose for which the meeting is called.
 Notice of any adjourned meeting need not be given, other than by announcement at the adjourned meeting.